PatriciaXiao/TIMME/README.md

 ### Hyperparameters

-For more please refer to command line arguments specified in [main.py](./code/main.py).
+For more options please refer to command line arguments specified in [main.py](./code/main.py).
+There are some other details that aren't listed here, for which we use the default settings set in our code.

 #### Number of epochs:
 ```